sut-ai/notes/notebooks/bayesian_networks_representation/index.md

 ![image](https://user-images.githubusercontent.com/44923177/146654189-38c25839-e446-420f-af85-473900274dfb.png)

-In this picture there are a set of nodes, one per variable X. And we have a directed and acyclic graph.
+In this picture there are a set of nodes, one per variable $X$.
+And we have a directed and acyclic graph.
 Each node of this graph shows a conditional distribution.

 ### Probabilities in Bayes' Nets
  In BNs, joint distribution is obtained by the product of local conditional distributions.
 So, to find the probability of a full assignment, multiply all relevant conditional   probabilities. <br/>